GSA/piv-guides/pages/template-2.md

 For more help with **Issues**, go to:  [Mastering Issues](https://guides.github.com/features/issues/){:target="blank"}.

-# Structure Your Guide &mdash; Template with Markdown Syntax
+# Structuring Your Guide and Using Markdown

+## Use the Template and Markdown Syntax

+The template below will help you to structure your guide and use Markdown syntax, which is GitHub's required text editor.

+1. See the following header, **Template Starts Below**.
+Copy the text up to **Template Ends Here**.
-Starting with [**Template Starts Here**](#template-starts-here) below, copy and paste the text to **Template Ends Here**, into your new GitHub Page.
-THis template will help you to structure and develop your guide.
-Do this:
+2. Paste the text into your new GitHub Page.

-  1. At the top right area of your Page's content window, click on the **pencil** symbol.
+3. At the top right-hand area of your new **Page's** window, click on the **pencil**.

-  > You will use this mode to create and edit content for your guide.

-  2. **Select all of the Template contents below.
-Copy and paste the content into your Page.**
-  3. Change the **title**, "Guidance Document Template," to your guide's title (for example, _My Technical Guide_).
-  4. Change the **permalink** title to a short version of your guide's title (for example, _/myguide/_.

-  > The **permalink** title should be in the format: **/mypage/**, instead of _mypage.md_
+> The **pencil** symbol launches the writing and editing mode for your Page.

   6. Once you have made these changes, scroll down to the bottom of your screen.
 At the left side of the screen, click on the green button that says **Commit changes.**